 This indirect control by the CJEU over the interpretation of EU law in the UK may well become the compromise solution although the EU currently rejects it.

 The Northern Ireland Protocol Bill marks a significant escalation of the conflict between the EU and the UK over the implementation of the Protocol.
 It will therefore continue to complicate cooperation between the EU and the UK in many areas.
 We cannot predict how the politics will play out.

-As noted above, the EU has revived the infringement proceedings that it had commenced against the EU in March 2021 in relation to its failure to implement some aspects of the Protocol in a timely fashion.
+As noted above, the EU has revived the infringement proceedings that it had commenced against the UK in March 2021 in relation to its failure to implement some aspects of the Protocol in a timely fashion.
 It has also started two new proceedings on the day the Bill was published.
 If the Bill were to become law, it would probably also bring a further infringement proceeding against the UK.
 Infringement actions can eventually lead to the imposition of fines, including daily penalty fines, by the CJEU.